Covid-19: Cases in US cross 10 lakh, over 59,000 dead; Americans choose to ‘ride it out’ in India

 “Two weeks ago, we had a list of folks [who had enlisted for repatriation from India] and we were pretty sure if we called [the] folks they’d show up at the airport and say, ‘Yes, please’,” Principal Deputy Assistant Secretary of State Ian Brownlee said on Tuesday.
 “We’re now getting to the point on that list, we’re having to make multiple calls for individual seats because people are deciding ‘No,’ they’d just as soon ride it out where they are.”

-Trump attacks China
+Trump attacks China again

-The US president said that experts believe the worst of the pandemic in the US has passed, and Americans are “looking forward” to the “safe and rapid” reopening of the economy.
+The US president claimed that experts believe the worst of the pandemic in the US has passed, and Americans are “looking forward” to the “safe and rapid” reopening of the economy.

-Trump has in the recent past trained his guns on China, blaming it for the global pandemic.
+Trump has in the recent past trained his guns on China, blaming it for the pandemic.
 On Monday, he had said the United States may seek damages from the country.

 “We are not happy with China,” Trump had said at a White House Coronavirus Task Force briefing.
 “We are not happy with that whole situation because we believe it could have been stopped at the source.”
 The US president said America was carrying out some “very serious investigation” into the matter.